phorks/phork-blazor-reactivity/docs/reactivity/README.md

 > :warning: **Warning:** As the converter parameters in both overloads has `Func` type, it may seem reasonable to use lambda expressions as their values, however, doing so will disable the `ReactivityManager`'s ability to cache bindings.
 Always write your conversion logic in instance methods and pass those instance methods as converter arguments.

-There is another overload to `Binding` method that accepts a `Phork.Data.IValueConverter<TSource, TTarget>` object as the converter.
+There is another overload of `Binding` method that accepts a `Phork.Data.IValueConverter<TSource, TTarget>` object as the converter.
 This interface has two methods `TTarget Convert(TSource value)` and `TSource ConvertBack(TTarget value)` that will be used to convert values.
 The behavior of the bindings created by this overload is the same as the bindings that the two previous overloads create.